Value and availability are two key concepts of social skills.

 Value & Availability: The Theory

-In a digital world free of psychology, both Amber and Coffe would want Black.
+In a digital world free of psychology, both Amber and Christy want Black and pursue black.

 And Black could easily get friendship, romance or at least a warm welcome by both Amber and Coffe.